dbourget/citer/README.md

 `ruby citer.rb -i yourfile.tex -o withcites.tex -b refs.bib -f bibtex`

+To view all the options, try:

+`ruby citer.rb -h`

 # Installation

 There are some dependencies.
-First, you must install the Ruby interpreter.
+First, you must install the Ruby interpreter (google it if unsure).
 Then you must install some "ruby gems" that are used by the script.
-The included script install.sh should install the required dependencies for you on mac or linux.
+The included script install.sh should install the required gem for you on mac or linux.
 Simply run

 `sh install.sh`